Read frequently asked questions about our bargaining here.

 What are the new requirements for background checks?

 Before we had a union contract, intepreters had to pay for each language agency to get a background check on the interpreter every year.

-If you need to request a background check to send to a broker, you can do so online here: http://www.wsp.wa.gov/crime/chrequests.htm.
+If you need to request a background check to send to a language company, you can do so online here: http://www.wsp.wa.gov/crime/chrequests.htm.

 back to top